ChessPiece21/BIMD-233/W3Schools-Practice/README.md

-HTML, CSS, JS, and Boostrap lessons from W3Schools, submitted as homework aside from the main coding assignments.
+HTML, CSS, JS, and Boostrap lessons from W3Schools to prep for coding assignments.